 Lunch was good, but not as good as the way up.
 The salmon was shredded with a lemon pepper sort of thing going on.
-The cranberry and carrot salad/slaw was quite good, but the little side salad was really strange, and the cookie was okay but a bit dry.
+The cranberry and carrot salad/slaw was quite good, but the little side salad was really strange (Edit - it took me months, but I think I've figured out what it was - daikon!), and the cookie was okay but a bit dry.

 There were several others on this train heading for Halifax, including a rather boisterous sounding quartet.
 They were mostly new to the train, and it sounded like none of them had been on the Ocean before.
 It could be an interesting trip…

 |After-lunch coffee.
 I'll bet you can't guess how I was travelling...|

 I spotted a couple of swans in a pond north of the tracks during that stretch parallel to the 401 past Kingston.
 There were also a few wild turkeys shortly thereafter.
 There, a bit more wildlife for the trip…

 We overtook a stopped VIA train (P42 and LRCs, multiple Canada 150 wraps) just before Gananoque.